 In order to highlight the GDP evolution, one required it's analysis by resources categories.
 The dynamics of Gross Domestic Product by resources categories within the South-West region of Oltenia, during 2007-2012 period is presented in table 2.
 The Gross Domestic Product has been realized on the basis of activities in different economy's sectors [2].
 One could observe an increase of GDP by resources categories, in 2012 in comparison with 2007.
 This growth is different, ranging between 2.8% and 86.5%.
-During the period. significant analyzed the most contribution to creating GDP was the one of services' sector, closed followed by industry, constructions and agriculture.
-According to specialists' opinion, the GDP/capita represents an important indicator which is being used when one deserve to characterize the developing level of a certain area.
-It must not be forgotten the fact that there is a close connection between GDP/capita and population's living standard In [15]. accordance with official data given by Eurostat, Romania is on the 27th place, regarding the living standard measured through GDP/capita.
+During the analyzed period, the most significant contribution to creating GDP was the one of services' sector, closed followed by industry, constructions and agriculture.
+According to specialists' opinion.
+GDP/capita the represents an important indicator which is being used when one deserve to characterize the developing level of a certain area.
+It must not be forgotten the fact that there is a close connection between GDP/capita and standard population's living [15].
+In accordance with official data given by Eurostat, Romania is on the 27th place, regarding the living standard measured through GDP/capita.
 In Romania, the living standard records, nowadays, a quarter of European Union's living standard at gross level [8].
-It must not be forgotten that, in the situation of using GDP/capita at regional level one would identify a breach concerning the economic performance of the area in comparison with other regions [5].
+It must not be forgotten that, in the situation of using GDP/capita at regional level one would identify a breach concerning the area in economic performance of the comparison with other regions [5].